Venkatesh-99/Microbiome-Visualization-Toolkit-R-Scripts-for-Taxa-Analysis/README.md

 ## General Taxa Barplot

 This R script generates a relative abundance bar plot for the top N taxa across samples, with optional faceting by metadata categories.
 It uses `ggplot2` and `plotly` for visualization.

+This function is a modification of the original static barplot function created by Jordan Bisanz (https://github.com/jbisanz/qiime2R), which was licensed under the MIT License.

+### Modifications

+The original code provided functionality for generating static plots.
+I have modified the code to add interactive features, allowing users to dynamically explore the data.

 ### Overview